ylorenzana/node-express-api-auth/README.md

 # Node.js + Express.js Authentication API Boilerplate

-This is a project meant to be used as a starting point for APIs that require user sign up/sign in and authentication.
-Meant to be consumed by a SPA. **This is a WIP**, if you find any issues or concerns with the security of the implementation, please, open a new issue or contact me directly [@yanglorenzana](https://twitter.com/yanglorenzana) on Twitter.
-PR's are of course, also welcome!
+This is a project meant to be used as a starting point for APIs that require user registration and single sign-on.
+Single sign-on is showcased with protected routes that pass through authentication middleware.
+API is designed to be consumed by a SPA.

+**This is a WIP**, if you find any issues or concerns with the security of the implementation, please, open a new issue or contact me directly [@yanglorenzana](https://twitter.com/yanglorenzana) on Twitter.

-TODO:
+> Read the [tutorial series](https://www.ylorenzana.rocks/nodejs-api-authentication-tutorial-pt-1/) for this project if you'd like a more detailed explanation and walkthrough.

+### WIP:

-- Currently researching and working on a password reset mechanism
+- Password reset mechanism
+- Account lockout after too many unsuccessful login attempts
 - ~~Another security mechanism against CSRF~~ :heavy_check_mark:

+### TODO:

 - Request throttling

 Tried following [json:api](http://jsonapi.org/) specification for the design of the API for the error responses, but didn't get a good example for other response objects.

+Project uses [mongoose](http://mongoosejs.com/) for data modeling and [express.js](https://expressjs.com/) for easy server setup.

-The auth system uses 16 random bytes generated with the node.js crypto module as authentication tokens.
+The auth system uses 16 random bytes generated with the [node.js crypto module](https://nodejs.org/api/crypto.html#crypto_crypto_randombytes_size_callback) as authentication tokens.

-Project uses mongoose.js for data modeling and express.js for easy server setup.

 ## Project Setup